The “Unspoken Exhaustion” of Living Abroad: Invisible Stress and Loneliness Many Expats Carry

 “Did I make them uncomfortable?”

-And after a while, suppressing myself became normal.
+And gradually, suppressing myself became normal.

 Adapting became automatic.